Abuse, Abandonment, and Adultery Are Biblical Grounds for Divorce

 – Justin and Lindsey A. Holcomb[1]

-The third time the Bible commands divorce is in Ezra 9-10.
+Example 3: The third time the Bible commands divorce is in Ezra 9-10.
 This is where God commands the men to divorce their foreign wives due to spiritual betrayal.
+And they recognized this as the right thing to do, and followed the command.

 How can we be so sure that abuse and substance abuse are serious in God’s eyes?

-1. We should not associate with people who claim to be Christians but are immoral.
+1. We should not associate closely with people who claim to be Christians but persist in serious, unrepentant sin.
 Not even to eat with them.

 1 Cor 5:11-12 (NIV) But now I am writing to you that you must not associate with anyone who claims to be a brother or sister but is sexually immoral or greedy, an idolater or slanderer, a drunkard or swindler.
 Do not even eat with such people.

-2. We are not to be partners with Christians who have even a hint of sexual immorality, impurity, or greed.
-Such Christians are deceivers.
-They aren’t going to inherit the Kingdom of God.
-We hear the verse about not being “unequally yoked” all the time, but this verse says we shouldn’t be partners with Christians who do such things.
+2. Although we are called to love others, we are not to be partners with Christians who have even a hint of sexual immorality, impurity, or greed.
+The Bible calls such Christians deceivers and even says they aren’t going to inherit the Kingdom of God.
+We hear the verse about not being “unequally yoked,” referring to unbelievers, but this verse actually says we shouldn’t be partners with Christians who do such things.

 3. We can and must talk about our spouse’s bad behavior.
 It is not slander.
 This passage said that we must expose it and why.